 Still, some things have stayed the same.
 The most incredible part of my trip to Xiamen occurred our first day there.
 I took Dave downtown to see if any of my old hang-outs or apartments were still standing.
 We managed to find 2/3 of the places where I lived.
 I spent the final (and most enjoyable) 6 months of my time in Xiamen in one particular apartment, located right behind Wen Ping DaSha (a large apartment complex where many of the other foreigners lived).
 Amazingly, this apartment was still there!
 I was able to show Dave where I hung my laundry to dry, and the courtyard where I played badminton with the neighbors.

 More incredibly yet, we found the small store where I bought my water every morning.
 These people were unbelievable sweet and always kept water in the ‘freezer’ (basically a fridge) for me, because they knew I enjoyed my water cold.
 In China (circa 2006), water was mostly served at room temperature, so I really appreciated their effort in keeping me cool.
 The same people were still working at this store.
 They are actually the landlords for the building.
 I remember the morning I left Xiamen, the woman there started frantically trying to show me other apartments that were for rent.
 She didn’t want us to go.
 She was so very sweet!
-And now here she was…8 years later…serving me water at a below average price, with a smile on her face.
-Her husband was sitting on a chair in their house (behind the store), looking out to see who had come by for water.
+And now here she was…8 years later…selling me water.
+Her husband was sitting on a chair in their house (behind the store).
 Neither of them recognized me, of course, but I sure recognized them!
 It was a moment of pure beauty, and I felt more linked to my past than I have in a very long time.
 I felt that Xiamen was no longer just a cool dream I had.
 It felt real again…

 In my next post, I’ll be telling you about our trip down Zhongshan Lu, our time at Nanputuo and our night on the beautiful Gulang Yu!
 Stay tuned, friends!!!